baulagerwin/the-trailers/README.md

   npm run dev
 ```

-4. Open your default browser and copy paste the link below.
+4. In your default browser, copy the text below and paste it in address bar.

 ```bash
   http://localhost:5173/